Lighting and Rendering

 The look through window

-The look through window is particularly handy when placing and orienting lights.
+The Look Through window is particularly handy when placing and orienting lights.
 It opens a separate window that shows the viewpoint of a selected light, this viewpoint can be manipulated in the same way as the Maya viewport for fast and intuitive placement of lights.

 [ADD IMAGE'S ALT TEXT]